cosmincatalin/finance-library/docfx_project/api/index.md

 ## dotnet-interactive

-In a `dotnet-interactive` the library can be installed with
+In a `dotnet-interactive` notebook, the library can be installed with

 ```csharp
 #r "nuget: CosminSanda.Finance"